Banda Calypso: 2007–2008: Volume 10, Ao Vivo em Goiânia and Acústico

-2008–2009: Acústico

 In 2008 is released an acoustic album where the band wanted to explore new audiences and start a new phase, this album was titled Acústico, which featured new songs and re-recordings of hits.
 This album brings together the biggest hits of the band until 2009 and rewrites them in rhythm ballads, besides having 6 totally unreleased songs: 'Paixão Machucada'; 'Máquina do Tempo'; 'As Horas Teiman'; 'Eu Sonhei'; 'Lembro de Você' and 'Gritar de Amor'.
 The album also comes with special price with personalized cover and disc.
 Was certified as a gold record in 2008.

 In addition to the projects in the Brazil had international projects, touring the USA the band recorded the song Acelerou in English which was entitled 'Accelerated My Heart'.
 The band was chosen by the Angolan public to participate in the project of Friendship Day Angola Brazil, in partnership with Rede Globo the band played a show in Luanda, City of Angola for 40 000 people, where Angolans showed performers and had the band headlining the show had social and political intentions of signing the friendship between both countries.

 On 23 November 2008 the band was flying from Teresina to Recife on a private Beechcraft Super King Air registration PT-OSR.
 The aircraft crashed 5 km (3.1 mi) N on final approach to Recife when both engines quit possibly because of fuel starvation and carried out a forced landing in a residential area.
 Two occupants, the pilot and the producer, out of 10 on board died.

-2009–2010: One Decade Band and Amor Sem Fim
+2009–2010: Amor Sem Fim, 10 Years and Vem Balançar!

 In February the band was invited to participate in the Pernambuco Carnival, dragging about 2 million people in the largest carnival group in the world, Galo da Madrugada.

 In 2009, on Mother's Hipercard becomes the official sponsor of the band.
 Joelma and Ximbinha received on October 26, 2009, in a ceremony at Legislative Assembly of the State of Pernambuco Title Citizens Pernambucans granted by State Representative Nelson Pereira PCdoB.

 In 2009, the band released Amor Sem Fim, which was full of musical influences, and with the participation of Edu & Maraial, David Assayag & Edilson Santana and Yasmin, daughter of Joelma and Ximbinha, the disc back music gospel, 'Jesus Me Abraçou', a song in honor of the Amazon, Chama Guerreira 'with the participation of David Assayag & Edilson Santana, and a song that recounts the dialogue between mother and daughter Luz de Deus 'in which the couple's daughter duets, including their first single Vida Minha, which was present in several state, regional and national charts.
 On this album the band moves away from the beat calypso and going to other rhythms like cumbia, carimbó, Lambada, and also their romantic ballads that are never out your disks.